jlinoff/pam/README.md

 If you are concerned about this, you can always download, build and run _PAM_ from your own trusted site.

+### Dictionary and Brute Force Password Attacks
+In general a brute force attack is any attach that uses trial and error to crack passwords.

+A dictionary attack is a brute force password attack that tries every password in a dictionary to break decrypt sensitive data.

+Both attacks are very effective in cases where the attacker has the ability to try many passwords without being locked out and where the password is short.

+_PAM_ is vulnerable to dictionary attacks and brute force atttacks because it can be run locally where the attacker can setup an automatic system to try to decrypt the file using the set of available passwords.

+Sites that require passwords for authentication can mitigate this type of attack by limiting the number of login attempts allowed.

+_PAM_ can also mitigate these types of attacks but it cannot do so _automatically_ because the attacker has access to the source code.
+Instead you can mitigate these attacks by using strong (high entropy) passwords.

+To give you some feel for just how effective this approach is, consider a simple example where we have a password composed of say 20 pseudo-random upper case letters (26), lower case letters (26), digits (10) and 2 special characters.

+Thus for 20 characters, there are 64<sup>20</sup> or 1,329,227,995,784,915,872,903,807,060,280,344,576 (~1.3 undecillion)
+possible passwords which is which is _one heck of a lot possibilities_!

+If an attacker were to try to crack such a password using a super powerful computer that could perform _1 billion tests per second_ (close to the limit of todays technology), it would take something on the order of about a sextillion (10<sup>21</sup>) years to crack which means that your data is pretty safe if you use such a password.

+On the other hand if you use a simple, six character password like "`secret`" it would take about about a minute so don't do that.

+Ideas for generating strong password are discussed in the next section.

 ### Protecting Yourself
 In summary, security can never be fully guaranteed, the best way to